 - Once the ice cubes are frozen, place the ice cubes in an ice crushing blender and blend to make a frozen slushy mix.
 Scoop the slushy mix into an airtight container and freeze until firm.

-- Rum the rim with lime juice and salt the rim with the salt - peppercorn mix.
+- Take four tall glasses (or beer glasses).
+Rub the rim of each glass with a lime wedge and salt the rim with the salt - peppercorn mix.lime wedges